-- Master has all metadata information - Lose it, and you've lost the filesystem! - Master logs all client requests to disk sequentially - Replicates log entries to remote backup servers - Only replies to client after log entries safe on disk on self and backups!
+- Master has all metadata information Lose it, and you've lost the filesystem! - Master logs all client requests that modify metadata to disk sequentially - Replicates log entries to remote backup servers - Only replies to client after log entries safe on disk on self and backups!